 Visit your HUB Student center (via MyUB, UBITName required) to add and drop courses.
 A course is not “dropped” until you process the request in your HUB Student Center.

-The last day to drop a fall 2013 regular 15 week session class is Tuesday, September 3 by 11:59 PM
+The last day to drop a spring 2014 regular 15 week session class is Monday, February 3 by 11:59 PM

 Classes dropped after this date will incur financial and academic liability.